Zulu-Inuoe/jzon/README.md

 If *pretty* is true, all output is indented with spaces and newlines.

 *max-depth* limits the depth of nesting arrays/objects.

+When either *max-depth* is exceeded, functions which increase the depth, such as `jzon:begin-array` or `jzon:begin-object` shall signal a `jzon:json-write-limit-error` error.

 ##### stream